miniSat/Minisat/docs/usage.rst

 ++++++

 The next thing that comes into picture is Host Group.
-If you want to use same compute, profile, operating system and activation key frequently then *host group* plays vital role.
+To use same compute, profile, operating system and activation key frequently then *host group* plays vital role.

 Click Host Group -> Host Group